-The prospective financial statements and assumptions and the forecast statement of service performance have been prepared to meet the requirements of the Crown Entities Act 2004.
+The prospective financial statements and assumptions and the forecast Statement of Performance Expectations have been prepared to meet the requirements of the Crown Entities Act 2004.

-We certify that the information contained in the Statement of Performance Expectations 2014-2015 is a fair and reasonable reflection of the Fire Service Commission's operating intentions.
+We certify that the information contained in the Statement of Performance Expectations 2015-2016 is a fair and reasonable reflection of the Fire Service Commission's operating intentions.